pa3axa/DAC_PI4_OCXO/README.md

-# DAC based PI4 modulator for OCXO
+# DAC based PI4 modulator for CTI OSC5A2B02 OCXO

 This is a 10Mhz reference with PI-4 modulation\
 for use in Microwave Beacons.
 It is selfcontained\